rackspace-cookbooks/mysql-multi/README.md

 `default.rb` : install a MySQL server instance.

 `mysql_master.rb` : sets up a master MySQL server and creates replicant users for each slave node defined within attributes.
+This recipe only configures master specific configurations, it expects default.rb to be ran prior for proper converge.

 When utilized, search will look for the node(s) in the same environment with the tag `mysql_slave` and grant the allowed replicating node(s).
 If you do not want to